Walk For Wishes is 'incredibly important' for kids diagnosed with critical illnesses

 For many children, a granted wish through the Make-A-Wish Foundation has the power to give them strength and help them heal.

-More than 400 people battled the heat Saturday to walk for wishes and make more dreams come true for thousands of children in Virginia, just like Nnoah.
+More than 400 people battled the heat Saturday to walk for wishes and make more dreams come true for thousands of children in Virginia, just like Noah.

 “It’s been so long, so it makes me really happy that everyone is able to get together again,” he said.